MAWSS 2023 Board of Commissioners

 MAWSS is operated by the Board of Water and Sewer Commissioners under a deed of trust from the City of Mobile issued in 1951.
 Our seven commissioners are appointed to staggered six-year terms by members of the Mobile City Council.

-Barbara Drummond, Chair, Representative for House District 103 is the owner of B-Inspired Marketing and Consulting, Inc. She is the former Executive Director of Administrative Services and Community Affairs for the City of Mobile, as well as former Public Affairs and Community Services Director for the Mobile County Commission.
+Barbara Drummond, Commissioner, Representative for House District 103 is the owner of B-Inspired Marketing and Consulting, Inc. She is the former Executive Director of Administrative Services and Community Affairs for the City of Mobile, as well as former Public Affairs and Community Services Director for the Mobile County Commission.
 Prior to government service, she was a reporter and columnist for the Mobile Press Register.
 She holds a B.A. in Communications from the University of South Alabama.
 A graduate of Leadership Mobile and Leadership Alabama, she has served on numerous civic boards, receiving several national awards for her leadership.
-She was appointed to the Board on February 4, 2014 to a term ending February 2, 2020.
+She was appointed February 4, 2014 by C.J.
+Small to a term ending February 2, 2026.